What Parents Need to Know

 Home learning

 To link with our learning in school, the children will bring home a phonics book as and when we learn a new sound and tricky words.
+Home learning not only helps the children to consolidate their learning from school, but also allows you to play a part in their learning too.

 Reading